weimarnetz/firmware/README.md

     $ make clean pre-patch

-Then switch to the LEDE directory:
+Then switch to the OpenWRT directory:

     $ cd build/lede